 OPDIVO can cause Type 1 diabetes mellitus.
 Monitor for hyperglycemia.
 Withhold OPDIVO in cases of severe (Grade 3) hyperglycemia until metabolic control is achieved.
-Permanently discontinue OPDIVO for life-threatening (Grade 4) hyperglycemia [see Dosage and Administration (2.9)].
+Permanently discontinue OPDIVO for life-threatening (Grade 4) hyperglycemia [see Dosage and Administration (2.11)].

 In patients receiving OPDIVO as a single agent, diabetes occurred in 0.9% (17/1994) of patients including two cases of diabetic ketoacidosis.
-The median time to onset was 4.4 months (range: 15 days to 22 months).
+Median time to onset was 4.4 months (range: 15 days to 22 months).

-In patients receiving OPDIVO with ipilimumab, diabetes occurred in 1.5% (6/407) of patients; the median time to onset was 2.5 months (range: 1.3 to 4.4 months).
+Diabetes occurred in 1.5% (6/407) of patients with melanoma receiving OPDIVO 1 mg/kg with ipilimumab 3 mg/kg every 3 weeks.
+Median time to onset was 2.5 months (range: 1.3 to 4.4 months).
 OPDIVO with ipilimumab was withheld in a patient and permanently discontinued in a second patient who developed diabetes.